L.A. Live: Event Deck

-The west outdoor parking garage, top level roof is used as event space, called "Event Deck".
-The 90,000 square foot roof has no obstruction pilers and can easily accommodate large scale tents and platforms.
-It was used for the 63rd Annual Grammy Awards the 73rd Primetime Emmy Awards during the COVID-19 pandemic as they could accommodate an indoor and outdoor setting for safety protocol.
+The west outdoor parking garage, the top-level roof is used as event space, called "Event Deck".
+The 90,000 square foot roof has no obstruction pilers and can easily accommodate large-scale tents and platforms.
+It was used for the 63rd Annual Grammy Awards and the 73rd Primetime Emmy Awards during the COVID-19 pandemic as they could accommodate an indoor and outdoor setting for safety protocol.
 Also used for the world premiers of the Hunger Games franchise and other Hollywood afterparties.
 The event space can hold up to 5,000 guests.

-Xbox Plaza
+Peacock Place

-Xbox Plaza (formally Microsoft Square) is a 40000 sqft open-air plaza that serves as the central meeting place for L.A.
+Peacock Place (formerly Nokia Plaza, Microsoft Square & Xbox Plaza) is a 40000 sqft open-air plaza that serves as the central meeting place for L.A.
 Live.
 The Square provides a broadcast venue featuring giant LED screens as well as a red carpet site for special events.
 Xbox Plaza hosted the first WWE SummerSlam Axxess event on the weekend beginning August 22, 2009, leading up to the 2009 SummerSlam event on August 23 at Staples Center.
 On June 24, 2010, the Square was the location for the official red carpet premiere of The Twilight Saga: Eclipse among other world premieres.
 The 2022 Major League Baseball All-Star Game red carpet was held at the plaza.

-Microsoft Theater and The Novo
+Peacock Theater and The Novo

-Microsoft Theater (previously the Nokia Theatre before June 2015) is a music and theatre venue seating 7,100, and The Novo (previous Club Nokia) is a smaller venue with a seating capacity of 2,300 for live music and cultural events.
+Peacock Theater (previously the Nokia Theatre before June 2015 and Microsoft Theater before July 2023) is a music and theatre venue seating 7,100, and The Novo (previously Club Nokia) is a smaller venue with a seating capacity of 2,300 for live music and cultural events.